AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

   The message is sent in text format.
 HTML format will not be sent, but used for the mirror page only when the recipient clicks on the message.

-## New AMP email format {#}
+## AMP for Email format {#amp-for-email-format}

+Messages can also be sent in a new format: AMP for Email.

 This option is available through a dedicated package.

+>[!NOTE]
+>
+>This feature is currently a beta capability.
+>
+>This feature is optional.
+Please check your license agreement.?? // To use this feature, you need to install the appropriate package.

-For hybrid clients, ask the Adobe support to install the package on the mid instance as well.
+For hosted and hybrid architectures, the corresponding package needs to be installed on the on the [mid-sourcing server](../../installation/using/mid-sourcing-server.md) as well.
+Contact your account executive.
+For on-premise installations, ???

 ### About AMP for Email

 Adobe Campaign now supports **AMP for Email**, a new format which allows to include AMP components inside messages to enhance the email experience with rich and actionable content.
 Making modern app functionality directly available within emails, it enables recipients to interact dynamically with content in the message itself.

-Emails written with AMP can contain interactive elements such as image carousels, content stays up-to-date in the message, and recipients can take action like responding to a form without leaving their inbox.
+For example, emails written with AMP can contain interactive elements such as image carousels, content stays up-to-date in the message, and recipients can take action like responding to a form without leaving their inbox.

 AMP for Email is compatible with existing emails.
-The AMP version of the message is embedded into the email as a new MIME part, in addition to the HTML and plaintext, ensuring compatibility across all mail clients.
+The AMP version of the message is embedded into the email as a new MIME part, in addition to the HTML and plain text, ensuring compatibility across all email clients.

-See [Create your first AMP Email](https://amp.dev/documentation/guides-and-tutorials/start/create_email/?format=email) from the AMP developer documentation.

-For more on AMP for Email specifications, see [AMP for Email Format](https://amp.dev/documentation/guides-and-tutorials/learn/email-spec/amp-email-format/#the-amphtml-email-format).
+For more on the AMP for Email format and specifications, see the [AMP developer documentation](https://amp.dev/documentation/guides-and-tutorials/learn/email-spec/amp-email-format/#the-amphtml-email-format).

 ### AMP for Email delivery requirements